BackofenLab/B1_01_biology-basics/README.md

 - [ ] The order was arbitrarily chosen by the discoverer of RNA

 **g)** Decide for the following RNAs whether they are coding or non-coding: mRNA, tRNA, rRNA, microRNA, siRNA, snoRNA

+### _Exercise 3 - DNA and RNA_
+a) What do these acronyms stand for within this course?

+- DNA
+- RNA
+- ncRNA
+- mRNA
+- UTR
+- ORF
+- CDS

+If you are puzzled, try to pick the right answer from the list below.
+- non-coding-RNA
+- Opposite-Reading-Frame
+- Deoxyribonucleic acid
+- non-complementary-RNA
+- missense-RNA
+- messenger-RNA
+- ribonucleic acid
+- untranslated region
+- coding-strand
+- coding-sequence
+- open reading frame

+b) Check whether the following terms belong to Eukaryotes, Prokaryotes, both.

+- DNA
+- [ ] Eukaryotes
+- [ ] Prokaryotes
+- splicing
+- [ ] Eukaryotes
+- [ ] Prokaryotes
+- transcription
+- [ ] Eukaryotes
+- [ ] Prokaryotes
+- ncRNA"
+- [ ] Eukaryotes
+- [ ] Prokaryotes
+- single-cell-organism
+- [ ] Eukaryotes
+- [ ] Prokaryotes

+c) Check whether the  following statements are True or False.

+- [ ] The genome is stored in the nucleus

+- [ ] FASTA files are used to store sequence information

+- [ ] A Watson-Crick base pair describes a pyrimidine pairing with a purine

+- [ ] A Watson-Crick base pair describes a purine pairing with a purine

+- [ ] RNA is a single stranded bio-polymer